llms.txt Best Practices: The Most Common Mistakes and How to Avoid Them

 Does not belong in

-• Advertising copy and marketing language: "Market leader", "unique", "revolutionary" — AI systems value substance, not superlatives
+• Advertising copy and marketing language: "Market leader", "unique", "revolutionary" – llms.txt is for factual information, not advertising messages

 • Complete page texts: That is what llms-full.txt is for – llms.txt is a structured overview, not a content dump